shinaps/thisisooo/README.md

 ## this is ...

 - not a vibe-coded project
-- Next.js running on Cloudflare Workers
+- built with Next.js on Cloudflare Workers
 - styled with shadcn/ui
-- data by drizzle
+- powered by drizzle
-- auth by better-auth
+- powered by better-auth
-- AI powered with ai-sdk
+- powered by ai-sdk